Nadal still untouchable as he claims 11th French title

 There was late anxiety for Nadal as the predicted thunderstorms loomed and he needed his left forearm massaged after beginning to suffer from cramp.

-He also let four match points go at 5-2 but he would not be denied as Thiem went long with a backhand.
+He also let four match points go at 5-2 but he would not be denied as Thiem went long with a backhand on the fifth.

-There was no disguising what it still means to him, though, as the tears welled up after being handed the Coupe des Mousquetaires from former great Ken Rosewall.
+There was no disguising what it still means to him, though, as the tears welled up after being handed the Coupe des Mousquetaires from Australian great Ken Rosewall.

 “It’s amazing now, I can’t describe my feelings,” a sweat-soaked Nadal told the crowd.

-Note: (This story has been corrected to remove incorrect stat in paragraph 21)